-Mr. Stahl's employment agreement, as amended, provided that, in the event that Mr. Stahl were terminated without "cause" or if he terminated his employment for "good reason," Mr. Stahl's stock option awards and restricted stock awards would continue to vest in accordance with their terms as if Mr. Stahl's employment had not been terminated and he had remained employed by the Company, and each stock option award would remain exercisable or (ii) 18 months following Mr. Stahl's termination of employment, but in no event beyond the original option term of each such award; provided, however, that as consideration for continued vesting of any option awards or restricted stock awards, as described above, the non-solicitation and non-competition covenants in Mr. Stahl's employment agreement would remain in effect at least until the date that all existing equity awards are fully vested.
+Mr. Stahl's employment agreement, as amended, provided that, in the event that Mr. Stahl were terminated without "cause" or if he terminated his employment for "good reason," Mr. Stahl's stock option awards and restricted stock awards would continue to vest in accordance with their terms as if Mr. Stahl's employment had not been terminated and he had remained employed by the Company, and each stock option award would remain exercisable until the later of (i) one year after such existing option award becomes 100% fully vested and exercisable or (ii) 18 months following Mr. Stahl's termination of employment, but in no event beyond the original option term of each such award; provided, however, that as consideration for continued vesting of any option awards or restricted stock awards, as described above, the non-solicitation and non-competition covenants in Mr.&nbs p;Stahl's employment agreement would remain in effect at least until the date that all existing equity awards are fully vested.
 On Mr. Stahl's termination date and on the Record Date, all of Mr. Stahl's vested and unvested stock options were "out-of-the-money" and therefore had and continue to have no realizable monetary value.
-Based on the \$1.41 NYSE closing market price of the Company's Class A Common Stock on Mr. Stahl's Qu06 termination date, the value of his unvested restricted stock was \$1,974,000.
+Based on the \$1.41 NYSE closing market price of the Company's Class A Common Stock on Mr. Stahl's September 18, 2006 termination date, the value of his unvested restricted stock was \$1,974,000.
 The SFAS No. 123(R) expense recognized by the Company during 2006 in connection with Mr. Stahl's unvested restricted stock awards is included in the "Stock Awards" column in the Summary Compensation Table, above.